 Interpreters offer a minor syntactic advantage with respect to calling plac.call directly, but they offer a major semantic advantage when things go wrong (read exceptions): an Interpreter object internally invokes something like plac.call, but it wraps all exceptions, so that i.check is guaranteed not to raise any exception except AssertionError.

-Even the SystemExit exception is captured and you can write your test as i.check('-cler', 'SystemExit: unrecognized arguments: -cler')
+Even the SystemExit exception is captured and you can write your test as without risk of exiting from the Python interpreter.

+'''

+i.check('-cler', 'SystemExit: unrecognized arguments: -cler')

+'''